 If you are in your late 20s+ you may find it incredibly hard to make friends with people who were born here and there’s a good reason for that.
 That’s because they went to school or uni here and have their own circle of friends so if you put yourself in their shoes, isn’t it just easier to maintain your existing friendships than start and work on new ones especially when it’s people who are passing through?
 Yep, I have been there too.
 So, you may find your friends in Australia have more friends from other countries than third-generation Aussies unless they worked with them or went to school or uni together or a rare few.

 Being a digital nomad has many perks and some cons and I hope you agree with me when I say finding like-minded individuals can be a hit and miss.
-With many apps and websites at our fingertips, it is easy to make many acquaintances but if you want real friends, you have to invest time and energy.
+With many apps and websites at our fingertips, it is easy to meet people & some may even become acquaintances but if you want real friends, you have to invest time and energy.
 I mean it is hard enough to maintain your existing relationships, imagine getting a new one, and investing in it while at the back of your head you know you are planning your next move!
 So I understand from both perspectives, why digital nomads find it hard and why locals not wanting to invest fully.
 Can’t remember having this problem in Asia though, anyone?

 7. Just Too Far